aterleto/jedis/docs/failover.md

 Let's look at one way of configuring Jedis for this scenario.

-First create an array of `ClusterJedisClientConfig` objects, one for each Redis database.
+First, create an array of `ClusterJedisClientConfig` objects, one for each Redis database.

 ```java
 JedisClientConfig config = DefaultJedisClientConfig.builder().user("cache").password("secret").build();